 How to Use Google Analytics to Make and Save Money

-One of the key ways to make more money with Google analytics is to continuously collect, save and analyse big data.
-This sometimes cumbersome task is an absolute must if you want to earn more and utilise your Google analytics properly.
-For example in a report by Taking Stock, it was revealed of how a Fortune 500 retail company optimized big data to save on premium costs of up to $2million!
+One of the key ways to make more money with Google Analytics is to continuously collect, save, and analyze big data.
+This sometimes cumbersome task is an absolute must if you want to earn more and utilize your Google analytics properly.
+For example in a report by Taking Stock, it was revealed how a Fortune 500 retail company optimized big data to save on premium costs of up to $ 2 million!
 Don’t lose to your competitors just because you don’t know what the average consumer wants, how long he is willing to stay online, how much he is willing to pay, how often he purchases a product or service as well as his willingness to look for alternatives if his needs are not met.

-Testing knowledge and data set to aid improvement.
+2. Testing knowledge and data sets to aid improvement.

-After you have collected all the consumer data with your Google analytics, what next?
-You will have to design and test models that help you analyse and understand the data you have available to you.
-Using the Google analytics model comparison tool, many people develop and effectively utilise data to create value.
-It is very important to test the knowledge you get from your data as this provides room for fine tuning of your organisational goals and gives insights as to how you could use your data more effectively.
+After you have collected all the consumer data with your Google Analytics, what next?
+You will have to design and test models that help you analyze and understand the data you have available to you.
+Using the Google Analytics model comparison tool, many people develop and effectively utilize data to create value.
+It is very important to test the knowledge you get from your data as this provides room for fine-tuning your organisational goals and gives insights as to how you could use your data more effectively.

 Though tracking data and data changes are important, you do not track the number of clicks when all you need to track is conversion rates.
-Understanding what to track can be the difference between wasted resources tracking a metric that has no tangible value to your business.
-Many people, whether out of excitement or lack of know how to expend too much energy trying to track metrics that have no impact on the business direction they are taking.
-For example, a retail site that tries to track the conversion rate of his site should first of all try to track the bounce rate of the site to make sure that consumers (or potential customers) do not leave the site almost at the same time they arrive.
+Understanding what to track can be the difference between wasted resources and tracking a metric that has no tangible value to your business.
+Many people, whether out of excitement or lack of know-how expend too much energy trying to track metrics that have no impact on the business direction they are taking.
+For example, a retail site that tries to track the conversion rate of its site should first try to track the bounce rate of the site to make sure that consumers (or potential customers) do not leave the site almost at the same time they arrive.